Recursive construction of biorthogonal polynomials for handling polynomial regression: Preliminary Considerations

 An operator fulfilling the above property is said to be \textit{self-adjoint}. \end{property}

-The next two theorems are well-known fundamental results concerning the optimal approximation in a finite-dimensional inner product subspace, also known as the \textit{least squares approximation}.
-For pedagogical reasons, we present a proof tailored to our framework. \begin{theorem} Let $V(\In,w)$ be an inner product space and $V_k$ a finite-dimensional subspace of $V(\In,w)$.
-Then, the least squares approximation in $V_k$ of any $f \in V$ can be obtained by the projection of $f$ onto the subspace $V_k$, i.e. $\op_{V_k} f$. \end{theorem} \begin{proof} Recall that the optimal approximation that minimises the $L^2$-norm in $V_k$ for any $f \in V$ satisfies
+The next two theorems are well-known fundamental results concerning the optimal approximation in an inner product subspace, also known as the \textit{least squares approximation}.
+For pedagogical reasons, we present the proofs tailored to our framework in Appendices A and B. \begin{theorem} Let $V(\In,w)$ be an inner product space and $V_k$ a finite-dimensional subspace of $V(\In,w)$.
+Then, the least squares approximation in $V_k$ of any $f \in V$ can be obtained by the projection of $f$ onto the subspace $V_k$, i.e., $\op_{V_k} f$. \end{theorem} \begin{proof} The proof is presented in Appendix A.\end{proof} The next theorem prescribes a method of constructing an orthogonal projector onto the finite-dimensional subspace $V_k=\Spann\left(\{x^n\}_{n=0}^k\right)$, with respect to the inner product defined on $V(\In, w)$. \begin{theorem} Let $\{p_n\}_{n=0}^k$ be an orthonormal basis for the inner product subspace $V_k(\In, w)$.
+Then the orthogonal projector operator $\op_{V_k}: V \to V_k$ can be expressed as